openvinotoolkit/nncf/docs/usage/post_training_compression/weights_compression/Usage.md

 #### Limitations

-- The algorithm is supported for OpenVINO and PyTorch models.
+- The algorithm is supported for OpenVINO, PyTorch and Torch Fx models.
 - The compression applies in-place.
 - The compressed model is not trainable.
 - INT4_SYM, INT4_ASYM, NF4 and E2M1 modes, grouped quantization and mixed precision selection is available for OpenVINO backend only.